shbarman/SoftwareEngineer_CodingExercise/SystemDesign/LoadBalancer.md

 2. Between Web server and and internal platform layer like application server or cache
 3. Between Internal Platform Layer and database

+This is classified into:

+a) Network Load Balancing : Handles TCP/UDP traffic, it leverages network layer information to decide where should the traffic be redirected to.
+Layer 4

+b) HTTP(s) Load Balancing : Layer 7, it directs traffic on basis of information with HTTP address

+c) Internal Load Balancing : Balancing internal infrastructure.

 ## Algorithms of Load Balancers ##